libretro/docs/docs/library/beetle_sgx.md

 ## Extensions

-Content that can be loaded by the Beetle SGX core have the following file extensions:
+Content that can be loaded by the Beetle SuperGrafx core have the following file extensions:

 - .pce
 - .sgx